 If you don’t already know what bed bugs are, they are basically tiny blood sucking insects that will make your life a living hell if they exist in your bed.

 They suck human blood for food, which is why beds are like a buffet spread for them.
-They usually leave 3 bites in a straight line, which is how you can identify whether you’re getting bitten by bed bugs or other insects.
+They usually leave 3 bites in a straight line or at a regular distance, which is how you can identify whether you’re getting bitten by bed bugs or other insects.
+The bumps also feel very solid, different from that of a mosquito bite.

 Especially when it comes to bed bugs, or any sort of pest infestation actually – Rentokil has a bed bug eradication programme which involves steaming the bugs to death, but this is one product I will be very happy not to have to try, ever.
 I’m glad they have it, but I would rather not be in a position to use it.